Hakuba Valley all-mountain season ticket goes on sale from July 16th. The charm is clear!!

 powder and park.
 Boasting cruising that allows you to enjoy long distances

-You can enjoy a long grooming run of over 4km from the top of the slope to the base.
-The slopes with gradual speed are enough to slip on.
+You can enjoy a long grooming run that stretches over 4km from the top of the slope to the base.
+The slopes have varying degrees of slope and are quite slippery.
 At the bottom of the ski resort is one of the widest beginner slopes in Japan.
-"TSUGAIKE DBD" where you can ski in the off-piste area and "TG PARKS" where the layout and location of the park changes depending on the time of year are also worth paying attention to.
+Also worth checking out are ``TSUGAIKE POWDER DBD,'' where you can ski off-piste areas, and ``TG PARKS,'' where the layout and location of the park changes depending on the season.

 https://www.tsugaike.gr.jp/